About Swedfund

 Introduction

 Swedfund invests to contribute to jobs with decent working conditions and increased access to essential products and services such as electricity, food and digital connectivity.
-Our investments promote innovation, enable more companies to meet international standards, increase local value creation and facilitate economic diversification.
+Our investments aim to strengthen local economies, promote gender equality, and foster innovation while enabling more companies to meet international standards.
+Swedfund also invests in climate mitigation, adaptation and resilience to support a green transition in developing countries.

 Through technical feasibility studies and capacity-building initiatives in the public sector, we lay the foundation for more sustainable and investable infrastructure projects in developing countries.
-A well-developed infrastructure is central to poverty reduction, economic development and increased trade, where Swedish companies can be part of the solution to the challenges that exist in developing countries.
+A well-developed infrastructure is central to poverty reduction, economic development and inclusive growth, where Swedish companies can be part of the solution.

 Source of funding